sebastianBoehringer/encryption-starter/README.md

   symmetric cypher.
 See `UnwrappingDecryptor#TRANSFORMATION_USED_WITH_UNWRAPPED_KEY`
 * When using WRAPPING type transformations the provided wrapping key is treated as the private key.
 This key is also expected to be in ANS.1/PKCS8 format
-* For ECIES/ elliptic curve the processor currently cannot configure different curves and thus uses the default option.
-  As the processor registers bouncy castle the default is the prime239v1 curve.
-This may differ on different systems

 ## Todo Steps